 What do children really want?
-I recently read a study that said that what children really want isn’t a WiiU or an iPhone 6 or a mini Mustang Convertible that can go zero to 60 in, say, three years.
+I recently read a study that said that what children really want isn’t the newest gaming, an iPhone or a new car that can go zero to 60 in, say, three years.

 The thing is, how are you supposed to be in a good mood during the holiday season?
 Especially if your service member is deployed?
 Let me be your little slacker friend here.
 I’ve got some parenting tips for the holidays that I am not too shy to share:

 1. Cut your to-do list by 20%.
 Literally.